nextgraph-org/nextgraph-rs/ng-app/README.md

-# NextGraph native apps (Linux, MacOS, Windows, Android, iOS)
+# NextGraph apps (Linux, MacOS, Windows, Android, iOS, web)

 NextGraph native apps use the Tauri framework.

-The apps are using an embedded WebView that renders the Svelte app.
+All the apps are using an embedded WebView that renders a Svelte app.

 ## Install